Daily-Nerd/EnvSync/docs/audit.md

 ### Q: Will this find secrets in submodules?

 **A:** No, git submodules must be audited separately.
-Navigate to each submodule directory and run `envsync audit` there.
+Navigate to each submodule directory and run `tripwire audit` there.

 ### Q: Can I audit a remote repository without cloning?